-When setting a password policy, you can either use one of the XML templates provided in the TIBCO_HOME/tra/5.7/config/security folder or create one of your own.
+When setting a password policy, you can either use one of the XML templates provided in the TIBCO\HOME/tra/<version>/config/security folder or create one of your own.
 After you load the password policy file, it is stored in the administration domain.
 The PasswordPolicy.xsd file and the following template files are available: